 Music is powerful!
 One research study said that listening to a particular song reduced the anxiety of listeners up to 65%!

 If you don’t have a playlist already, make a playlist or multiple playlists of your favorite songs for certain times.
-In the article from above, there’s a list of the top 10 most relaxing songs that you could use to start out with.
+In the article from above, there’s a list of the top 10 most relaxing songs that you could start out with.
 Just don’t listen while driving!

-3. Do a Brain Dump
+3. Do a Brain Dump to Clear Your Mind

 Physically write down everything that you’re thinking about, everything that’s stressing you out, and you should feel some relief just getting it all out.
 You might be able to get a different perspective seeing it on paper too.